planetfederal/desktop-documentation/docs/source/plugins/plugin_repo.rst

 set it up to be able to download and install the latest beta versions of our plugins.

-To set the BETA repository, follow the instructions :ref:`above
-<using.boundless.repository>` giving the repository another name (e.g.
+To set the BETA repository, go to :menuselection:`Plugins --> Manage and install plugins` and, in the :guilabel:`Settings` tab, add a new repository, give the repository another name (e.g.
-``Boundless Plugin Beta Repository``) and using the following URL:
+``Boundless Plugin Beta Repository``) and use the following URL:

 - https://qgis-beta.boundlessgeo.com/plugins/plugins.xml